Yesterday (Toni Braxton song)

-"Yesterday" is a song by American R&B singer–songwriter Toni Braxton.
-The track is the lead single from her album, Pulse, released on May 4, 2010.
-Trey Songz appears on the American version released to radio, "Troy Taylor Radio Edit".
+"Yesterday" is a song by American R&B singer Toni Braxton.
+It was written by Braxton, Jerome Armstrong, Terrence Battle, Michael White, and DJ Frank E and produced by the latter for her seventh studio album Pulse (2010).
+Selected as the album's lead single, it was released by Atlantic Records to US radios on September 29, 2009.
+American singer Trey Songz appears on the Troy Taylor radio edit of "Yesterday," which served as the American version released to radio.
 Outside North America, the original version of the song was released, which features only Braxton's vocals.

 The song was a moderate success on Billboards Hot R&B/Hip-Hop Songs and peaked at number twelve.
 In the United Kingdom, the song debuted at number 50 on the Official UK Singles top 100 Chart and at number 17 on R&B Singles top 40.

 Background and release

 The song was released on Braxton's official website on September 29, 2009, after four years in hiatus.
 It is Braxton's first single released under Atlantic Records.
 In the United Kingdom, the song was supposed to be released on February 22, 2010, but ultimately the single release date was moved to May 3, 2010.
 "Yesterday" is Braxton's first single release in the UK since "Hit the Freeway" in 2003, as Libra was only available on import and no singles from the album were released there.
 A Spanish version of the track, titled "Ayer", was recorded with Alexander Acha but remains unreleased to this day.